 Above all, understand your physical and mental limitations during this difficult time so that you can engage in meaningful conversations with friends and colleagues who can offer emotional guidance along the way.

-Open dialogue is key; approaching the conversation with transparency and compassion can foster mutual trust between employer and employee.
-A workplace that understands should accommodate reasonable requests and demonstrate genuine care for its employees dealing with illness.
+Effective communication with your company’s human resources department is important.
+Being transparent and showing compassion during the conversation can help build mutual trust between the employer and the employee.
+A workplace that values its employees should accommodate reasonable requests and show genuine care for those dealing with illness.

-Under the FMLA, employers must provide up to 12 weeks of unpaid leave for employees who need time off fora personal illness or to care for an ill family member.
-While on this leave, workers can count on job protection, meaning they have the right to return to the same job they had before their leave began.
+Under the FMLA, employers must provide up to 12 weeks of unpaid leave for employees who need time off for a personal illness or to care for an ill family member.
+While on this leave, workers can count on job protection, meaning they have the right to return to the same job they had before their unpaid leave began.

-So if your doctor has prescribed chemotherapy and you require time off to take care of yourself, make sure you understand and know your FMLA rights.
+So if your doctor has prescribed chemotherapy or radiation treatments and you require time off to take care of yourself, make sure you understand and know your FMLA rights.

-Workplace discrimination is illegal, and cancer patients should not worry about job security due to illness.
+Workplace discrimination is illegal, similar to disability discrimination, and cancer patients should not worry about job security due to illness.
 You need to take action if you feel like you are being discriminated against because of your cancer diagnosis.

-You may be entitled to certain protections under the Americans with Disabilities Act (ADA) or the Rehabilitation Act of 1973, both of which prohibit employers from discriminating against people with disabilities.
+You may be entitled to certain protections under federal and state laws, the Americans with Disabilities Act (ADA) or the Rehabilitation Act of 1973.
+All of these prohibit employers from discriminating against people with disabilities.
 This includes cancer patients.

 If you feel your employer needs to honor these rights, it is important to reach out for help and support from other resources.
 It’s also important to record any communication or behaviors that make you feel uncomfortable in the workplace.